ielab/elastic4IR/custom_scoring/README.md

 }
 ```

-Next, we need to check if the similarity settings have been assigned properly.
+Next, we need to check if the similarity settings has been assigned properly.
 In Kibana:
 ```kibana
 GET /books/_mapping/chapter
 ```

-expected output:
+The expected output is:
 ```json
 {
   "books": {